-Unfortunately, for some people that last situation doesn’t always occur – they add an event on their phone but it doesn’t appear on Google Calendar on their computer.
-Yet events that are added on the computer are still showing up on the phone – what on earth is going on?
+Unfortunately, for some people that last situation doesn’t always occur – you add an event on yout phone but it doesn’t appear on Google Calendar on your computer.
+Yet events that are added via Google Calendar on the computer are still showing up on the phone – so what on earth is going on?

 What this usually means is you’re associating mobile events with the in-built calendar that came with your phone, rather than with Google Calendar.
 The only phone that comes with Google Calendar built-in, is the Pixel phone from Google.
 Every other phone has it’s own in-built calendar app and by default any events that you create on your phone, even if you’re using the Google Calendar mobile app, will remain in that phone-only database.

 Very annoying, but luckily there’s a quick and simple fix to the problem.